Nigel Mansell: Subsequent appearances

 On 16 July 2005, Mansell took part in a Race of Legends exhibition event at the Norisring round of the DTM.
 He competed against other Formula One World Champions Jody Scheckter, Alain Prost and Emerson Fittipaldi, as well as Motorcycle Grand Prix World Champions Mick Doohan and Johnny Cecotto (himself a former F1 driver), each driver having an opportunity to drive Audi, Mercedes and Opel cars.
 Prost was announced as the winner by the DTM organisers.

 Mansell became a financial stakeholder and a driver in the new Grand Prix Masters series.
 Following a period of testing and developing the car, Mansell made a successful race comeback by winning the inaugural race of the series in Kyalami in November 2005 (Mansell had won at the old Kyalami circuit in 1985 and had also won at the new circuit in 1992).
 After the success of the race at Kyalami, four dates were scheduled for the GP Masters Series in 2006, including one at Silverstone.
 Mansell won the season opener at Qatar in April from pole position.
 The Monza round of the series was cancelled due to noise limitations at the venue, whilst technical issues quickly ruled him out of the Silverstone race.

-Also in 2006 he appeared at Brands Hatch, scene of his first Grand Prix win, in October 1985, driving some demonstration laps in the BMW M3 GTR that Andy Priaulx drove to victory in the 2005 24 Hours Nürburgring, as part of the World Touring Car Championship event.
+Also in 2006, Mansell appeared at Brands Hatch, scene of his first Grand Prix win, in October 1985, driving some demonstration laps in the BMW M3 GTR that Andy Priaulx drove to victory in the 2005 24 Hours Nürburgring, as part of the World Touring Car Championship event.

-On the weekend of 6 May 2007 he made an appearance in the second round of the FIA GT Championship at Silverstone driving a Ferrari 430 GT2 for the Scuderia Ecosse team.
+On the weekend of 6 May 2007, Mansell made an appearance in the second round of the FIA GT Championship at Silverstone driving a Ferrari 430 GT2 for the Scuderia Ecosse team.
 He was paired with Chris Niarchos, finishing seventh in class and 21st overall.